 Border trip and wait times have dropped

-At the major U.S.-Canada border crossings in Ontario: Detroit-Windsor, Fort Erie, Queenston and Sarnia, the data suggests a drop in cross-border activity to 81% of normal commercial transportation volumes, baselined against normal operations from February 1 to March 15, 2020.
-From the figure below, it is evident that although the border crossing time did not change, truck volume started to increase since late May.
+At the major U.S.-Canada border crossings in Ontario: Detroit-Windsor, Fort Erie, Queenston and Sarnia, the data suggests a drop in cross-border activity to 70% of normal commercial transportation volumes, baselined against normal operations from February 1 to March 15, 2020.
 For further insights on how COVID-19 is impacting cross-border activity, read more here.

 Figure 8.
 Average crossing duration and percent of normal crossing volume for trucks across all U.S.-Canada border crossings.

 An analysis was performed that examined the commercial transportation activity volume to and from select Canadian and U.S. airports baselined against volumes from February 1 to March 15, 2020.
-In the four Canadian airports analyzed, there was an average decrease in volume of 33% since March 16, with Toronto’s Pearson International Airport experiencing the largest drop to 50% of normal operations.
+In the four Canadian airports analyzed, there was an average decrease in volume of 31% from March 16 to May 10, with Toronto’s Pearson International Airport experiencing the largest drop to 51% of normal operations.
 In the U.S., we are seeing sharper declines.
-Of the 8 airports analyzed, commercial transportation activity to and from the airports had an average decrease in volume of 44% with Las Vegas McCarran seeing the biggest drop to under 32% of normal commercial transportation activity.
+Of the 8 airports analyzed, commercial transportation activity to and from the airports had an average decrease in volume of 43% with Las Vegas McCarran seeing the biggest drop to under 35% of normal commercial transportation activity.

-The charts below illustrate the decrease in volumes to and from Canadian and U.S. airports since March 16 baselined against volumes from February 1 to March 15.
+The charts below illustrate the decrease in volumes to and from Canadian and U.S. airports from March 16 to May 10 baselined against volumes from February 1 to March 15.